 Here’s where you literally list all the things you need to make the end result possible.
-It’s a long list that includes concrete inputs like information and boundaries, and work-flow processes.
+It’s a long list that includes concrete inputs like information, and more nebulous things like boundaries and work-flow processes.

 Inputs are kind of obvious so let’s not list them, but here are some questions to ask of processes.

 How will I get the information that I need?
 Who will give it to me?
 How will I know what is for internal use only and what can be shared with an external audience?
 How can I get what I need without sending 234 emails?

 The role of processes is to make sure that, when you sit down to do the creative thing, everything you need is at your fingertips.
 Processes make sure that you’re not stuck in a quagmire of admin when you’re meant to be innovating your way out of a recession.

 Golden rule: don’t avoid the admin.
 Instead, put it in front of you and squint at it.
 Think about how you can separate it from the creative task that will follow.

 Just do it.
 If you find that you don’t have everything you need, update the processes.

 But also suck it up and do it.

 Another dirty secret of creativity is that it’s a practice that takes a long time to cultivate.
 And it’s not comfortable because it requires radical honesty about yourself and your work.
 Creativity asks you to navigate a mass of contradictions.
 It takes practice, it takes patience.